Regional Real Estate Appraisals

 If you’re in need of a commercial or residential property appraisal, please complete the contact form to get in touch with us.

-A commercial appraisal is typically delivered within two weeks
+A real estate appraisal is typically delivered within one to two weeks depending on the size, condition and purpose of the appraisal.

 Yes — a certified appraisal is one of the strongest tools available for a property tax grievance or appeal.
 If your municipality has over-assessed your property relative to its actual market value, an independent appraisal gives you objective, third-party evidence to present to the assessor or review board.
 Many of our clients recover significant savings in annual property taxes following a successful appeal.